We build a lot of measurement plans for clients.

 I organized the KPIs into 4 buckets:

 I love KPIs that measure cost – these are the measurements that help calculate digital ROI.
 When working with costs, you’re going to need more than Google Analytics.
-You will need to pull data from anywhere you’re spending money: Facebook, Twitter, AdWords, Outbrain, PPC, etc.
+You will need to pull data from anywhere you’re spending money: Facebook advertising, Twitter, AdWords, Outbrain, PPC, etc.

 Take that cost data and crosswalk it with traffic data in Analytics.
 For example: